francopasut/academic/content/en/post/vim_snippet_ultisnips_snipmate/index.md

      In the case of other *plugin managers* the specific procedure provided should be used.

 2. **Configuration of Vim**:
-   - Installation is not sufficient.
+   - Installation is not enough.
 The following lines must also be added to the Vim configuration to load the `UltiSnips` snippets:

      ```vim